eigenein/my-iot-rs/README.md

 # Settings

-My IoT is configured with a single [TOML](https://github.com/toml-lang/toml) file.
-By default, it is read from `~/.config/my-iot.toml`.
+My IoT is configured by a single [TOML](https://github.com/toml-lang/toml) file specified as the argument.

 ## Example